LarsChrWiik/Basic-HTML-and-CSS/JavaScript & Node/README.md

 * JavaScript is a highlevel interpreted dynamically typed programming language to make web pages interactive.
     * Highlevel = a lot of abstraction.
     * Interpreted = it can be run without a compiler.
-    * Dynamically typed = does type checking at run-time as opposed to compile-time.
+    * Dynamically typed = does type checking at run-time as opposed to compile-time (statically typed).
 * JavaScript is dynamically typed (not static), which means we dont have to specify data types.
 * JavaScript conforms to ECMAScript.
 * JavaScript is a scripting language and lightweight.